johannesjh/favagtk/README.md

 # to lint the code
 pre-commit run

-# to run fava-desktop using the python virtual environment
+# to run fava-gtk using the python virtual environment
 make run
 ```

 ## License

-Fava-Desktop is MIT licensed, see [LICENSE](./LICENSE) file.
+fava-gtk is MIT licensed, see [LICENSE](./LICENSE) file.

-Most of Fava-Desktop's functionality comes from other software packages; many thanks in particular to the authors of of [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount).
-Fava-Desktop's dependencies are licensed differently, see [poetry.lock](./poetry.lock) and [io.github.beancount.FavaDesktop.yml](./packaging/flatpak/io.github.beancount.FavaDesktop.yml) for packages that Fava-Desktop depends on.
+Most of fava-gtk's functionality comes from other software packages; many thanks in particular to the authors of of [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount). fava-gtk's dependencies are licensed differently, see [poetry.lock](./poetry.lock) and [io.github.beancount.FavaGtk.yml](./packaging/flatpak/io.github.beancount.FavaGtk.yml) for packages that fava-gtk depends on.